phac-nml/snvphyl-galaxy/docs/user/input.md

 # Invalid Positions masking file

-The invalid positions file is used to mask out regions on the reference genome with variants from being included in the phylogeny.
+The invalid positions file is used to mask out regions on the reference genome with variants.
+Masked regions will not be included in the phylogeny.
 The format of the invalid positions file is a [BED][]-like tab-deliminated file defining the chromosome/contig/fasta sequence name and the start and end coordinates to exclude.

 ```
 #Chromosome    Start    End